FRESH THINKING GROUP

 ABOUT THIS POLICY

-It also explains your privacy rights and how the law protects you including how we comply with the General Data Protection Regulation and Data Protection Act 2018 and other related legislation which relates to the use of personal data.
+It also explains your privacy rights and how the law protects you including how we comply with the UK General Data Protection Regulation and Data Protection Act 2018 and other related legislation which relates to the use of personal data.

 Additional information may be provided on particular pages of this website, for example on any specific pages where we collect personal data, and you should also refer to those.
 We also operate cookies on our website and information about that is also provided separately in our Cookies Policy.